Tips for managing holiday stress

 Get enough sleep

 Lack of sleep makes everything harder, and the stress of the holidays can seem overwhelming if you are tired.
-Likewise, low energy makes it difficult to think clearly, plan meals, cook, shop for gifts, or schedule events — making holiday stress worse.
-Going to bed and getting up around the same time every day is one of the most important tips.
-Make your bedroom a calm, inviting place; use comfy sheets and blackout curtains if necessary.
+Likewise, low energy makes it difficult to think clearly, plan meals, cook, shop for gifts or schedule events — making holiday stress worse.

 Expect something to go wrong

-Holidays are placed on a pedestal as the most wonderful time of the year.
-But the truth is that they’re never perfect, which contributes to the stress of the holidays.
-Something will inevitably go wrong: the entrée will get burned, guests will cancel at the last minute, you will forget to do things on your to-do list, the electricity will go out, or the dog will chew your shoes.
-When you expect at least one thing to go wrong, you can also be pleasantly surprised should everything go as intended.
+Something will inevitably go wrong: the entrée will burn, guests will cancel at the last minute, you will forget to do things on your to-do list, the electricity will go out, or the dog will chew your shoes.

 Create a new tradition

-Traditions are fun, like hanging Christmas lights the day after Thanksgiving, taking a late-night drive to look at lights, or going for a hayride with apple cider.
+Traditions are fun, like hanging Christmas lights the day after Thanksgiving, taking a late-night drive to look at lights or going for a hayride with apple cider.
 Keep traditions you enjoy alive and make new ones that carry on for generations.
-Maybe this means reading with your kids on Christmas Eve, watching a movie on Halloween, or making a pie on Thanksgiving.
-Wherever the tradition is, make it enjoyable and stress-free.

 Surround yourself with supportive friends/family

 Most people know how stressful holidays can be and can empathize with one another in that way.
 If the holidays are an overwhelming or sad season, make sure to spend time with people you like.
-As you gather around friends and family, eliminate the stress of COVID-19 and test beforehand, or make sure you are up-to-date on your vaccines.

 Volunteer and spread kindness

-The holiday season is a great time to serve our neighbors and communities.
-Consider volunteering for local events or organizations on your own or with others.
-Homeless shelters, churches, and donation centers may need an extra hand this time of year.
+Homeless shelters, churches, animal rescue organizations and donation centers may need an extra hand this time of year.
 Volunteering and putting the focus on others is a great way to reduce holiday stress through giving.

 Meditate

 The holidays can be busy and noisy, making it difficult to find quiet time to relax.
 In this case, making space for a relaxation technique like meditation is vital for your mental health.
 When you meditate, the purpose is to clear your mind and be present in the calmness around you.
-Alternatives to meditation may include other activities that increase calm and happiness, like listening to music, going for a walk, painting, yoga, or journaling.
+This can help you be better equipped when dealing with holiday stress.

 Learn to say ‘no’

-If you tend to take on more than you can handle, the holidays can make this an even worse habit.
-The holiday season can come with many demands and added stress to an already busy schedule.
-Saying “no” creates healthy boundaries and gives you the time, space, and energy to put into things you want to do.
+Saying “no” creates healthy boundaries and gives you the time, space and energy to put into things you want to do.
 It also demonstrates healthy boundaries for kids as they also feel the effects of stress at home.

 Avoid financial stress